-Just a few miles west of Los Lunas you will enter the beautiful Rio Puerco Valley, home to more than 10,000 archeological sites.
+Just a few miles west of Los Lunas, New Mexico lies the beautiful Rio Puerco Valley, home to more than 10,000 archeological sites.
 In the midst of this haunting landscape, most of these sites date back to the Puebloan cultures of the ancient Anasazi Indians.
 Also in this area are 50 volcanoes, one of largest being Cabezon Peak, rising in elevation some 8,000 feet (northwest of Albuquerque.).

 Though people were aware of the rock when New Mexico became a territory in 1850, no one could read it.
 Local Indians told the owner of the land in 1871 that the rock predated their tribes coming to the area.